FilipNest/filip-home/_posts/2023-10-31-the-pumpkin.md

 ---

-_For many months after halloween this pumpkin was rotting on a shelf.
-More than a year later (2023) there is still an imprint of it.
-Here's a musical theatre inspired piece about it I wrote at the Kodály Summer School 2023 but split off from the rest of the poems I've posted here from that session as it's a bit different.
-The point was to set it to music and the phrasing lends itself very much to a version but might leave it like this for now._
+_For many months after halloween this pumpkin was rotting on a shelf I walked by every day.
+More than a year later (2023) there is still an imprint of it.-

+_Here's a musical theatre inspired piece about it I wrote at the Kodály Summer School 2023 but split off from the rest of the poems I've posted here from that one-night session as it's a bit different from the others.
+The point was to set it to music, and the phrasing lends itself very much to a version, but might leave it like this for now with its heartfelt amongst silliness moments._

 ---